brianom95/brianom95.github.io/_posts/2023-06-02-mont-blanc.md

 Paccard's legacy was foundational to Western mountaineering expeditions, right up to the summiting of Mount Everest almost 200 years later.
 He risked his time, money and reputation in pursuit of what was considered impossible.
 However, his damaged name in Chamonix left him lost to history for a time, with the spotlight focussed on the more respectable Dr. Balmat.

-For the 100 year anniversary in 1887, a bronze statue was unveiled showing Balmat and Saussure, pointing to the peak in excitement at having announced a successful summit.
-It would be the bicentenary in 1987 when a second statue was added 50 meters away, showing a more contemplative Paccard looking up at the peak.
+For the 100-year anniversary in 1887, a bronze statue was unveiled showing Balmat and Saussure, pointing to the peak in excitement at having announced a successful summit.
+It would be the bicentenary in 1987 when a second statue was added 50 metres away, showing a more contemplative Paccard looking up at the peak.
 These statues are my favourite spot in Chamonix.

 <p align="center" width="100%">
     <img width="300" src="/images/mb1.webp">